 Use our NEW Interactive Sock Calculator and we’ll crunch the numbers for you!

 1. Measure around ball of your foot (at widest part near toes) with foot resting on it’s weight.

-4. The result is the number of stitches to cast on in stitch used in swatch.
+4. Round the result from Step 3 to the nearest even whole number.
+The result is the number of stitches to cast on.

-4. Round stitches to nearest whole number (usually even on a loom) – 60 pegs cast on
+4. Round stitches to nearest EVEN whole number: 60 pegs cast on

 (Click image to see larger image.)

 **If you need to determine cast-on stitches or rows to knit please use our calculator in our app, or the following formula.
 For further instructions refer to our blog on calculating from a swatch.